Custom Trip Plan

 Suggestion to explore on your own

-Even though limoncello is the most famous product of this area, there are many other foods and specialties to try in Sorrento and the Amalfi Coast.
-Some of the most famous ones are Provolone del Monaco di Sorrento, a sort of semi-hard cows milk cheese that has a smooth texture and mild smoky flavors.
-It goes great with local wines of course!
-Another must-try are the tomatoes: you can find many different varieties but the best ones are big round ones, used to make the famous tomato sauce.
-Many recipes in Sorrento have tomatoes as the main ingredient, such as Gnocchi alla Sorrentina - traditional dish made of gnocchi with tomatoes, basil, oil, and mozzarella sauce.
-Of course, the list wouldn't be complete without Mozzarella!
-There are many places to try this famous cheese, but our favorite is the Caseificio Apreda Francesco, a traditional producer with different varieties (all very tasty)!
+Even though limoncello is the most famous product in this area, there are many other foods and specialties to try in Sorrento and the Amalfi Coast.
+Some of the most famous are Provolone del Monaco di Sorrento, a sort of semi-hard cow's milk cheese that has a smooth texture and mild smoky flavor, which goes great with local wine.
+The tomatoes here are also very special.
+There are many different varieties, and each is rich in flavor.
+They all taste excellent when they are sliced thick and topped with extra virgin olive oil, basil, and a dash of salt for a perfect bruschetta.
+Of course, the list wouldn't be complete without mozzarella!
+There are many places to try this famous cheese, but our favorite is the Caseificio Apreda Francesco, a traditional producer with many delicious varieties.

 Indulge alla Sorrentino